Covering ChaosAll Exhibits

 November 22, 1963

-Dallas Times Herald—Photographer Bob Jackson sees a rifle protruding from the northeast sixth-floor window of the Texas School Book Depository.
+Dallas Times Herald—Photographer Bob Jackson sees a rifle protruding from the southeast sixth-floor window of the Texas School Book Depository.
 His camera empty, he alerts Tom Dillard, chief photographer of the Dallas Morning News, who captures an image of the building seconds after the last shot is fired.

 WFAA—John Allen reports that shots have been fired at the motorcade based on information from the police radio.